 The Sites Dashboard manages access at the platform level and works alongside each site’s own role management:

-Platform level (Sites Dashboard): Controls broad access across multiple sites.
+Sites Dashboard: Operates at the platform level to control broad access across multiple sites.

-Site level (Site CMS): Controls detailed permissions within an individual site.
+Site CMS: Operates at the site level to control detailed permissions in an individual site.

 Admin and Member roles from the Sites Dashboard sync with each site, but sites can also define custom roles for more granular permission control.